Update

 Every update to a world is a transaction that appends new facts to the ledger.

-This ensures that agents can always query past states and understand how
+This ensures agents can always query past states and see how information has

 ### RDF patches